beginning of content

 Can I still breastfeed my baby if they are lactose intolerant?

-You don’t need to deal with lactose intolerance and milk allergy by yourself.
-You can get help from:
+For support to deal with milk allergy and lactose intolerance, you can get help from:

 Speak to a maternal child health nurse